Quick start

 print(cell_metadata)

-The output is a pandas.DataFrame with about 300K cells meeting our query criteria and the selected columns.
+The output is a pandas.DataFrame with over 300K cells meeting our query criteria and the selected columns.

 assay cell_type tissue tissue_general suspension_type disease sex